stungeye/Programming-1-Notes/docs/08-user-defined-types/04-operator-overloading.md

 The overloaded `+` operator can be a member function as there isn't need to access the private members of a second object.

-Make note of the `dataInMonth` array and the `isLeapYear()` function that also need to be implemented to allow the overloaded operators to properly cross month boundaries.
+Make note of the `daysInMonth` array and the `isLeapYear()` function that also need to be implemented to allow the overloaded operators to properly cross month boundaries.

+Actually implementing this class is left as an exercise for the reader. :)

 ```cpp
 class Date {